 PCC supports the swift resolution of concerns related to academic accommodation for students who experience disability.
-If there are problems getting appropriate auxiliary aids and services put into place students should notify AEDR so we can work swiftly to ensure resolution.
-If the concern is related to discrimination or harassment it should be reported to the Office of Equity and Inclusion.
+If there are problems getting appropriate auxiliary aids and services put into place students should notify AEDR so we can work together to ensure resolution.
+If the concern is related to discrimination or harassment.
+PCC provides a website for Reporting an Incident.

 Resolving accommodation-related concerns

 - If the concern is related to accommodation, AEDR can assist by facilitating communication with the staff person, program, department, or organization.
-AEDR may contact the appropriate department chair, division dean, dean of student development, or other necessary staff in an effort to clarify and resolve the situation.
+AEDR team members should elevate concerns to the Student Accommodation Manager, who may contact the appropriate department chair, program or pathway dean, or other necessary staff in an effort to clarify and resolve the situation.

 - Any concerns that can not be resolved swiftly through this approach will be brought to the attention of the Director of Accessible Ed & Disability Resources who may consult with others as needed.

-- If the concern can not be resolved by the Director of Accessible Ed & Disability Resources, AEDR will provide information about the college’s discrimination grievance procedures so the concern can be addressed through the Office of Equity and Inclusion.
+- If the concern can not be resolved by the Director of Accessible Ed & Disability Resources, AEDR will provide information about the college’s grievance procedures.

 Resolving concerns regarding Accessible Ed & Disability Resources staff

 - If you have a concern about an AEDR counselor, office assistant, aide, coordinator, specialist, or other employee, and do not feel comfortable discussing this directly with the staff member, you may contact the Director of Accessible Ed & Disability Resources at 971-722-4868.
 The Director will attempt to resolve your concerns regarding the staff member.

 - If you have concerns regarding the Director of Accessible Ed & Disability Resources, please contact the Executive Dean of Teaching and Learning Support at 971-722-6268.